 In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB No. 115," ("SFAS 159").
 SFAS 159 allows a company to irrevocably elect fair value as the initial and subsequent measurement attribute for certain financial assets and financial liabilities on a contract-by-contract basis, with changes in fair value recognized in earnings.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007 and will be applied prospectively.
-The Company is currently evaluating the effect of the adoption of SFAS 159 will have on its consolidated financial statements.
+The adoption of this pronouncement has had no impact on the Company's consolidated financial statements.